ESMStereo: Enhanced ShuffleMixer Disparity Upsampling for Real-Time and Accurate Stereo Matching: Experiment

 \subsection{Training Details}

 ESMStereo is implemented in PyTorch and evaluated on NVIDIA RTX 4070 SUPER (12GB), and Jetson AGX Orin (64GB).
-The optimization is performed using the ADAMW algorithm \cite{loshchilov2017decoupled} with \(\beta_1 = 0.9\) and \(\beta_2 = 0.999\).
-Training is conducted in two stages: initial training on the synthetic SceneFlow dataset for 60 epochs, followed by fine-tuning for an additional 80 epochs.
+The optimization is performed using the ADAMW algorithm \cite{loshchilov2017decoupled} with \(\beta_1 = 0.9\) and \(\beta_2 = 0.999\), batch size of 4, maximum disparity of 192 and \(256 \times 512\) resolution (crop size).
+The data are augmented through brightness, contrast, and saturation adjustments.
+Furthermore, the feature extraction backbone is trained from scratch for all ESMStereo variants, including both the encoder and decoder components.
+The encoder employs EfficientNet-B2 \cite{tan2021efficientnetv2} for ESMStereo-L and ESMStereo-M, and MobileNetV2 \cite{26_mobilestereonet} for ESMStereo-S to generate compact multi-scale representations, while the decoder uses transposed convolution layers to progressively upsample features to \(\frac{1}{4}\), \(\frac{1}{8}\), and \(\frac{1}{16}\) of the original image resolution.
+The complete training is conducted in two stages on the NVIDIA RTX 4070 SUPER: initial training on the synthetic SceneFlow dataset for 60 epochs, followed by fine-tuning for an additional 80 epochs.
 During the initial training phase, the learning rate is set to 0.001 and decayed by a factor of 2 after epochs 20, 32, 40, 48, and 56.
 In the fine-tuning phase, the learning rate starts at 0.0002 and is decayed by a factor of 2 after epochs 20, 30, 40, 50, 60, and 70.

 For training on the KITTI datasets, the model pre-trained on SceneFlow is fine-tuned for 600 epochs using the combined KITTI 2012 and KITTI 2015 training sets.
 During this phase, the learning rate is initially set to 0.001 and reduced to 0.0001 at the 300th epoch.
 Additionally, zero-shot generalization results on KITTI, ETH3D, and Middlebury are obtained using the model trained exclusively on SceneFlow.